Welcome to today's edition of the Rush 24-7 podcast.

 I remember being able to charter a plane from Rome to Istanbul in the mid-60s.

-I remember being able to charter a plane from Rome to Istanbul?
+I remember being able to charter a plane from Rome to Istanbul.

-That was Marvin Cowb.
+That was Marvin Kaube.

 I'm sorry for the interruption here.